simpeg/aurora/paper/paper.md

 Uncompiled FORTRAN processing codes have long been available (e.g. EMTF @egbert2017mod3dmt, or BIRRP @chave1989birrp) but lack the readability of high-level languages and modifications to these programs are seldom attempted [@egbert2017mod3dmt].
 Recently several python versions of MT processing codes have been released by the open source community, including @shah2019resistics, @smai2020razorback, @ajithabh2023sigmt, and @mthotel.
 Aurora adds to this canon of options but differs by leveraging the MTH5 and mt\_metadata packages elimiating a need for internal development of time series or metadata containers.
 As a python representation of Egbert's EMTF Remote Reference processing software, Aurora provides a sort of continuity in the MT code space as the languages evolve.
 By providing an example workflow employing MTH5 we hope other developers may benefit from following this model, allowing researchers interested in signal-and-noise separation in MT to spend more time exploring and testing algorithms to improve TF estimates, and less time (re)-developing formats and management tools for data and metadata.

-This manuscript describes the high-level concepts of the software – for information about MT data processing @ajithabh2023sigmt provides a concise summary, and more in-depth details can be found in @Vozoff:1991, @egbert2002processing and references therein.

-# Key Features
+## Key Features

 - Tabular Data indexing and management (pandas data frames),
 - Dicitionary-like Processing parameters configuration
-- Both allow for programatic or manual editting.
+- Both allow for programatic or manual editing.

+This manuscript describes the high-level concepts of the software – for information about MT data processing @ajithabh2023sigmt provides a concise summary, and more in-depth details can be found in @Vozoff:1991, @egbert2002processing and references therein.

 A TF instance depends on two key prior decisions: a) The data input to the TF computation algorithm, b) The algorithm itself including the specific values of the processing parameters.
 Aurora formalizes these concepts as classes (KernelDataset and Processing, respectively), and a third class TransferFunctionKernel (TFK Figure \ref{TFK}), a compositon of the Processing, and KernelDataset.
 TFK provides a place for validating consistency between selected data and processing parameters. and specifies all information needed to make the calculation of a TF reproducible (supporting the R in FAIRly archived TFs).